atsushieno/aap-core/README.md

 ![](https://github.com/atsushieno/android-audio-plugin-framework/workflows/build%20dist/badge.svg)

-disclaimer: the README is either up to date, partially obsoleted, or sometimes ahead of implementation (to describe the ideal state).
+disclaimer: the README is either up to date, partially obsoleted, or sometimes (but not very often) ahead of implementation (to describe the ideal state).
 Do not trust it too much.

 ## What is AAP?